 How to DIY Mother’s Day Cards with Pressed Flowers

 Remember those special lessons when we were younger?
-Where we’d sit with Pritt Stick, glitter, felt tip pens and coloured cards and DIYhand-make cards for our mums for Mother’s Day?
-There’s just something so much more poignant about a hand-made card, over a hurriedly purchased identikit one from your local shop.
+Where we’d sit with Pritt Stick, glitter, felt tip pens and coloured cards and hand-make cards for our mums for Mother’s Day?
+There’s just something so much more heartfelt and personal about a hand-made card.

 Yet, as we get older, the art of making cards has been lost along the way.
 It can feel a little childish to do so.
 But we’re here to bring the tradition back, particularly around Mother’s Day.
 It’s not childish.
 It’s sentimental.
 It’s creating something to treasure, rather than just read and then chuck in the recycling a week later.
 And it really doesn’t take very long, but shows someone you really care.

-As, of course, not everyone has their mum still with them, or they have tricky relationships with their parents.
-This can make the day difficult for a lot of people – if that’s you, be kind to yourself, and tell someone you love how hard you’re finding it.
-You have permission to skip the day altogether, or, if you wanted to, you could celebrate another important figure in your life.
+As, of course, not everyone has their mum still with them, or they have tricky relationships with their parents; This can make the day difficult for a lot of people – if that’s you, be kind to yourself, and tell someone you love how hard you’re finding it.
+You have permission to skip the day altogether, or, if you wanted to, you could celebrate all the important people in your life.
 Mother’s Day doesn’t have to be for traditional maternal figures, you could celebrate your grandma, aunt or even your best friend who has always been there and cared for you.

 We (no surprises here) love to use dried and pressed flowers when making DIY Mother’s Day cards.
 Pressing flowers is a wonderful way to make your Freddie’s Flowers arrangement last forever, and you can even select particular blooms – using the Victorian Language of Flowers – to symbolise just how much the receiver of the card means to you.
 It’s also really easy.
 We’re here to show you how…